-Often, when we talk about data analytics projects, it seems very vague as to know where to start once you’ve decided that you want to deep dive into the fascinating world of data and AI (Artificial Intelligence).
-It seems hard to figure out how the entire process from gathering the data, analyzing, and presenting the results of the data comes about.
+Often, when we talk about data analytics projects, it looks pretty vague to know where to start once you’ve decided that you want to deep dive into the fascinating world of data and AI (Artificial Intelligence).
+It doesn’t seem very easy to figure out how the entire process from gathering, analyzing, and presenting the results of the data comes about.
 Just looking at all the technologies and tools you have to understand and use is enough to scratch your head.

-The workflow of a data analytics project should not merely focus on the process but should lay more emphasis on data products.
-The creation of strong planning and process is an essential step to kick start your project.
+The workflow of a data analytics project should not merely focus on the process but should emphasize data products.
+Solid planning and process is an essential step to kick-start your project.

 In this post, we will break down the entire data analytics process.
 We will take you through each step of the project lifecycle –